w3kp/tiktok-downloader/README.md

 ## Acknowledgements

-The user can select which mode they want to use via a fancy selection menu I found on [StackExchange](https://unix.stackexchange.com/questions/146570/arrow-key-enter-menu).
+The users can choose the mode they want to use via a fancy selection menu originally written by [Alexander Klimetschek](https://unix.stackexchange.com/users/219724/alexander-klimetschek) on [StackExchange](https://unix.stackexchange.com/questions/146570/arrow-key-enter-menu).
-The sreenshot above was created with [Carbon](https://carbon.now.sh).
+The visualization of the terminal window was created with [Carbon](https://carbon.now.sh).

 [^1]: macOS now uses zsh as default shell and hasn't updated Bash for ages.
 The script should automatically fallback to a "classic" selection menu, but other issues may still arise.
 You may update Bash via [Homebrew](https://formulae.brew.sh/formula/bash). <br />macOS users also need to install GNU grep (`ggrep`) via [Homebrew](https://formulae.brew.sh/formula/grep).
-Otherwise "Avatar Mode" won't work.
-Linux users can skip that part, since they already have the correct version of `grep`installed.
+Otherwise "Avatar Mode" and "Music Mode" won't work.
+Linux users can skip that part, since they already have the correct version of `grep` installed.